A Flexible, Heterogeneous Treatment Effects Difference-in-Differences Estimator for Repeated Cross-Sections

 Abstract:

-This paper proposes a method to estimate treatment effects in difference-in-differences designs in which the treatment start is staggered over time and treatment effects are heterogeneous by group, time, and covariates, and when the data are repeated cross-sections.
+This paper proposes a method to estimate treatment effects in difference-in-differences designs for repeated cross-section data in which the treatment start is staggered over time and treatment effects are heterogeneous by group, time, and observation-level covariates.
 We show that a linear-in-parameters regression specification with a sufficiently flexible functional form consisting of group-by-time treatment effects, two-way fixed effects, and interaction terms yields consistent estimates of heterogeneous treatment effects under general conditions.
-The estimates are efficient and aggregation of treatment effects and inference are straightforward.
-We call it FLEX, because it is a flexible linear model estimated by OLS with covariates (X).
-We illustrate the use of FLEX with two empirical examples and provide comparisons to other recently derived estimators.
+We also show that our method is identical to an imputation estimator.
+Under homoskedasticity assumptions the estimators are efficient, and aggregation of the treatment effects and inference are straightforward.
+We illustrate the use of this flexible linear model estimated by OLS with covariates (X) – FLEX – with an empirical example and provide comparisons to some benchmark estimators.

 JEL-codes: C01 C21 C50 (search for similar items in EconPapers)